 Now on to the product.
 I recently discovered some great products from a company named Demarle.
 They happen to be the makers of the Silpats that you see Martha Stewart baking cookies on all the time.
 They also make the Roul’Pat too.
 There are serveral great lines of products that they offer.
 I used the Flexipan muffin tray to cook these muffins in.
 The Flexipans are made from silicone along with woven glass.
 If you tried using silicone bakeware before, trust me when I say this is nothing like them.
 This product is so much better.
 There was no reason for me to use any muffin liners or grease, flour etc. when baking these muffins in the Flexipan.
 These pans are completely non-stick.
 So even better, these pans are a sinch to clean up.
 All you need is a quick wash with a little soapy water, a rinse, and shake.
 That’s it.
 My pan was literally clean in a couple of minutes.

 These pans also come with a lifetime warranty, can’t beat that.
 I am so in love with these products I decided to become a rep for the company.
 For those of you in in Utah, I will be in the Salt Lake Valley showing these awesome products on October 22 from 4 pm to 9 pm.
-If you are near that area and would like to come and see the products for yourself, email me at email@example.com and I’ll give you the details of where I will be.
+If you are near that area and would like to come and see the products for yourself, email me at firstname.lastname@example.org and I’ll give you the details of where I will be.
 However, for those of you who aren’t anywhere near the Salt Lake Valley, don’t feel left out.
-If you are interested in the Demarle Products just send me an email and I can give you more info or check them out HERE..
-You won’t be disappointed.
 My next 2 items I plan on getting is the mini muffin tray and the bundt pan.
 I can’t stand how half the time I grease my regular bundt pan really well and I still have problems getting the cake out without any mess.
 With the Demarle pan there will be no greasing at all and the cake with come out of the pan perfectly.

 Pumpkin Butterscotch Mini Muffins